sap-tutorials/Tutorials/tutorials/odata-dd-4-metadata/odata-dd-4-metadata.md

 (we will look briefly at namespaces and vocabularies in subsequent steps).

-The primary content of interest to us in any metadata document is the content within the `DataServices` element, as that's [where the rubber meets the road](https://en.wiktionary.org/wiki/the_rubber_meets_the_road) with respect to what the OData service represents for us as architects or developers.
+The primary area of interest to us in any metadata document is the content within the `DataServices` element, as that's [where the rubber meets the road](https://en.wiktionary.org/wiki/the_rubber_meets_the_road) with respect to what the OData service represents for us as architects or developers.

 But it helps if we are comfortable with the rest of the document, the "context" for the content of the `DataServices` element so to speak, if only to be able to mentally ignore it, to move past it and get to what we're looking for.